-- Valuing collective success more than individual achievement - Willingly making sacrifices in your area for the good of - When the team fails to achieve collective goals, taking personal responsibility to improve the team's performance - Being quick to point out the contributions and achievements of others
+- Valuing collective success more than individual achievement - Willingly making sacrifices in your area for the good of the team - When the team fails to achieve collective goals, taking personal responsibility to improve the team's performance - Being quick to point out the contributions and achievements of others

-What are your motivators?

-- Working closely with your colleagues

-- Giving and receiving praise
+Working closely with your colleagues Giving and receiving praise Being forced to work on one steady project for time What are your motivators?

-- Initiating projects

-- Inspiring others

 What are your stressors?

-- Having to focus on routine tasks

-- Being forced to work on one steady project for a long

-- Being in a dull or unsocial environment
+Working closely with your olleagues Having to focus on routine tasks Giving and receiving praise Being forced to work on one steady project for a long time ▲ Initiating projects ▲ Being in a dull or unsocial environment Initiating projects Being in a dull or unsocial environment

+▲ Inspiring others

-- Being forced to slow your pace
+Being forced to slow your pace